Naresh Jamatia

 Naresh Chandra Jamatia (born 16 November 1959) is an Indian politician from Tripura.

 Career

 He previously served in the Fourth Manik Sarkar ministry as Minister of Forest, Rural Development and Election.
-He is a former Member of the Legislative Assembly (MLA) of Bagma (Vidhan Sabha constituency) in the Gomati district, Tripura.
-He is the member of the Communist Party of India (Marxist) and current President of Ganamukti Parishad.
+He is a former Member of the Legislative Assembly (MLA) from the Bagma constituency in the Gomati district, Tripura.
+He is a member of the Communist Party of India (Marxist) and is currently serving as President of Ganamukti Parishad.

 Early life and political career

 Jamatia was born on 16 November 1959 to Gobinda Roy Jamatia and Bipra Rani Jamatia.
-In the 2018 Tripura Legislative Assembly election he was defeated by BJP candidate Ram Pada Jamatia.
+In the 2018 Tripura Legislative Assembly election he was defeated by the BJP candidate Ram Pada Jamatia.